Drug possession charges explained

 • Drug possession charges relate to unauthorised possession of prohibited drugs

-• The severity depends on the substance type, quantity, and your individual circumstances
+• The severity generally depends on the substance type, quantity, and the individual circumstances involved.

 • A criminal record may result from conviction and can have long-term consequences